Dave839383/juce-vstpluginhost-withextras/README.md

 The Play and Stop buttons can play and stop an AudioPlayHead that any plugin added to the host can pick up and use.

 The Midi Pattern Sequencer is a built in AudioPluginInstance which can send a pattern of 16 16th notes via midi out to any plugin that is able to be connected to it.
-It has an easy to use UI where note can be entered via a 12 * 16 note matrix.
+It has an easy to use UI where notes can be entered via a 12 * 16 note matrix.
 The current octave of the matrix can be moved up or down in real-time.

 This is an ongoing project and more features will be added.